 SetAccessKeyId(os.Getenv("ALIBABA_CLOUD_ACCESS_KEY_ID")).

-// Obtain the AccessKey secret from the environment variable.
+// Obtain the AccessKey secret from an environment variable.

 SetAccessKeySecret(os.Getenv("ALIBABA_CLOUD_ACCESS_KEY_SECRET")).

-// Obtain the STS token from the environment variable.
+// Obtain the temporary STS credential from an environment variable.

 SetSecurityToken(os.Getenv("ALIBABA_CLOUD_SECURITY_TOKEN"))